Knocking Love

 That you of truth and beauty were the same,

-That you embraced most everything I lack
+That you embrace most everything I lack

 What ink pays tribute to a living art